-If you do not have a healthcare provider, call the Combat COVID Monoclonal Antibodies Call Center at 1-877-332-6585 to find out who to talk with about your symptoms and treatment.
 There is no cost to anyone for the antibodies themselves, but there may be treatment fees.
 If you do not have insurance, ask the facility if there will be a charge.

 There are treatments for hospitalized patients with severe cases of COVID-19 that have been approved or authorized for emergency use by the Food and Drug Administration (FDA).

 - Remdesivir is an antiviral drug approved by the FDA for the treatment of COVID-19 in hospitalized adults and hospitalized pediatric patients at least 12 years of age.
 It works by stopping SARS-CoV-2 from spreading in the body.

 - The FDA has authorized additional treatments for emergency use, including convalescent plasma and other treatment combinations.